In any type of marketing, there are three universal approaches a person must perform in order to be successful.

-Society sometimes views scientists as unfeeling creatures lurking over pipettes and test tubes, and you don’t have to look past the latest Hollywood blockbusters to see why.
+Society sometimes views scientists as unfeeling creatures lurking over pipettes and test tubes.
+You don’t have to look past the latest Hollywood blockbusters to see why.
 I love the Jurassic Park movies as much as the next person, but the big, bad scientist being responsible for every calamity is a bit overdone — and frankly, absurd.
-Scientists are people too; they enjoy art and outdoor recreational activities, neighborhood BBQs, and gatherings among family and friends.
+Scientists are people too.
+They enjoy art and outdoor recreational activities, neighborhood BBQs, and gatherings among family and friends.

 So how does this relate to marketing?

 The point is that scientists value various forms of data, including observations of shape, size, or color.
 Use this to your advantage and be bold with your colors and font.
 Don’t limit yourself to boring ads that only your dear mother would love.
 You may presume an advertisement riddled with charts and tables is what an estranged, eccentric person buried behind a microscope and pile of Petri dishes would like, but the terms “estranged” and “eccentric” don’t fit the average scientist.

 Time is a fickle friend, even to scientists.
 Typically, a scientist’s day is whittled away in the lab or in front of a computer, examining data and writing reports.
 In the lab, it’s not uncommon for there to be a lag during tests or procedures as scientists wait for their results.
 And if the results are unusual, the tests may be run multiple times.
 For those reasons and others, research is often slow, reaching an extensive length before there is enough data to move forward.

 So what do scientists do with all this downtime?